 SearchWP is the best custom search plugin for WordPress, used by over 30,000 websites.
-It’s easy to use and lets you improve the built-in WordPress search.
+It’s easy to use and lets you search content that WordPress doesn’t search by default.

 To make your blog post comments searchable, you’ll need to install and activate SearchWP.
 If you need more details, please see our guide on how to install a WordPress plugin.

-We’ll show you how to change the default engine in this guide, so you can go ahead and click on the ‘Close’ button to exit the popup.
+In this guide, we’ll show you how to change the default engine, so click on the ‘Close’ button to exit the popup.

-You will now be taken to the SearchWP » Settings page automatically.
+SearchWP will now take you to the SearchWP » Settings page automatically.

 You’ll find this information in the email you got when you purchased SearchWP and in your account on the SearchWP site.